Brazil

 Wondering about the best time to visit Brazil?
 It’s a question that deserves careful consideration of the location, seasonal climate, and popularity with other travelers.

 In general, the warmest months (December to March) are also the wettest.
-The winter season months of May to September have fewer visitors, good climate, and better values.
+The winter season months of May to September tend to have fewer visitors, good climate, and better values.
 Many of our clients go back year after year; Brazil tends to leave visitors with a strong sense of saudade – nostalgic longing to return.

 What language is spoken in Brazil?